vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity.md

 In table 13 one can count the fourteen recognised branches of knowledge, next the texts to which validity can be recognised without much problem insofar as they do not explicitly contradict the Veda, and last the texts which seemingly contradict the Veda and which are only recognised as valid in the concluding section of the SĀP.
 Some texts, by contrast, remain intrinsically invalid.
 The texts of the Saṃsāramocakas are not mentioned in any category in section 6, and are only referred to in section 5.
 However, section 5.2.2.3 makes clear that their status is lower than that of Buddhists.
 On the Saṃsāramocakas see also section II.4.7.

-**II.4.6.1 Criteria for the validity of sacred texts **Finally, in section 6.3 all texts are said to be valid, if they
+###### 1.2.4.6.1 Criteria for the validity of sacred texts
+Finally, in section 6.3 all texts are said to be valid, if they

 1. reach the general opinion without objections \( *avigīta*\) 2. have been embraced by cultivated people